kimkimani/guruspedia/content/articles/how-to-minimize-docker-mages/index.md

 Docker ensures you package your applications for easier portability across different infrastructures such as Kubernetes clusters, Cloud platforms and CI/CD pipelines.
 This makes pushing changes to the existing application easier while sharing it with varying environments without affecting compatibility.
 Given that Docker image sizes can consume large disk sizes, in this guide, you learned the following Docker image optimization strategies:

 - Using the .dockerignore file
-- Reducing Docker image layers
+- Reducing and compressing Docker image layers
 - How to choose Docker base images
 - How to use multistage build to Docker reduce image size
 - Tools to reduce Docker image size

-Using these strategies, you managed to reduce the Docker image of 1.16GB  to 162MB.
+Using these strategies, you managed to compress and reduce the Docker image of 1.16GB  to 162MB.
 You have learned the tools and tips that you need to use to reduce Docker image size to approximately 85.86%.
 I hope you found this post helpful.